Hedylopsis

-Hedylopsis is a genus of sea slugs, marine gastropod mollusks within the clade Acochlidiacea.
+Hedylopsis is a genus of sea slugs, marine gastropod molluscs within the superfamily Acochlidioidea.

 Taxonomy

 Hedylopsidae has been classified within the superfamily Hedylopsoidea in the taxonomy of Bouchet & Rocroi (2005).

 Sensu Schrödl & Neusser (2010) Hedylopsis is the only genus in the family Hedylopsidae.
 It is placed within unranked clade Hedylopsacea.

 Species

 There are only two species in the genus Hedylopsis: